 No application is necessary for the court to make a SHPO at the point of sentence although the prosecutor may wish to invite the court to consider making an order in appropriate cases.
 The court may ask pre-sentence report writers to consider the suitability of a SHPO on a non-prejudicial basis.

 In order to make a SHPO, the court must be satisfied that the offender presents a risk of sexual harm to the public (or particular members of the public) and that an order is necessary to protect against this risk.
-The details of the offence are likely to be a key factor in the court’s decision, together with the offender’s previous convictions and the assessment of risk presented by the national probation service in any pre-sentence report.
+The details of the offence are likely to be a key factor in the court’s decision, together with the offender’s previous convictions and the assessment of risk presented by the Probation Service in any pre-sentence report.
 The court may take into consideration the range of other options available to it in respect of protecting the public.
 The court may want to consider:

 - Would an order minimise the risk of harm to the public or to any particular members of the public?